-At this moment in time - as discord and inequity tear apart communities and nations, as war rages in Ukraine and elsewhere, as millions of refugees flee from their homes, and as hunger and disease continue to be felt across the globe - our prayers are particularly bent toward those who suffer, those who serve us, and those who work to restore damaged bodies and spirits.
+At this moment in time - as we lament the discord, inequity, and violence that tear apart communities and nations, as wars and conflicts rage, as refugees and asylum seekers flee from their homes, and as hunger and disease continue to be felt across the globe-our prayers are particularly bent toward those who suffer, those who serve us, and those who work to restore damaged bodies and spirits.
 Christ's life is offered for the healing of the nations.
 The cross brings hope for our world.

 After each bid or focus for prayer is enunciated, a time of silence will follow.
-At the end of that silence, Pastor Paul will lead us in a collect that summarizes the concern and places it in the hands of God.
+At the end of that silence, Pastor Erik will lead us in a collect that summarizes each concern and places it in the hands of God.
+The congregation will respond with "Amen."